wanderer2201/Hacktober-Files-2022/HTML \CSS/readme.md

-* Add the codes of HTML\CSS programs for Hacktober 2022
+* Add the codes of HTML/CSS programs for Hacktober 2022